 • Criw Creu is a national project led by Theatr Genedlaethol Cymru with support from Literature Wales and Urdd Gobaith Cymru, for children who have additional learning needs.
-The aim is to ensure that young people have an opportunity to gain access to the Arts, by creating original work under the guidance of experienced and inspirational artists.

 “It has been an incredible opportunity for our pupils to work on a short film originating from their own ideas.
 It’s wonderful to watch them, and to see them developing ideas, growing in confidence, and working together through the medium of Welsh in every session.
 They are all enjoying themselves and ask me every day when the next session will be.”
 Stephanie Williams, Ysgol Plasmawr, Cardiff.